Parshuram a Disgrace

 He was not that great after all

 Parshuram was the sixth incarnation of Lord Vishnu.
+Whereas the other incarnations were for specific purposes, the reason for Parshuram is not clear.
 As a human, he was the fifth son of Jamadagni and Renuka.

 Years later, Jamadagni, while in meditation, was killed by Sahasrarjuna, a Kshatriya.
 Upon learning this, Parshuram set himself to cleanse the earth of all Kshatriyas and did so twenty one times.
 (The description of this effort of Parshuram makes even Hitler look good.)
 Three aspects of this effort have gone unnoticed.